jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 We currently support only one special variable, being "UUID_V4".
 As an example, the uri template `one-file#{:UUID_V4}` could expand to `one-file#956242de-2c18-4985-8e9e-d490bc8f97b6`.

+@uri templates by themselves do not allow very complex structures.
+@sgv therefore allows you to express a regex replace over the result of the template.

 ==== SPARQL Query

-The @uri template solution, altough is simple in use, but has the disadvantage that you can only access the @rdf resource itself.
+The @uri template solution above, although simple in use, has the disadvantage that you can only access the @rdf resource itself.
-To accomadate this shortcomming, we also suggest the use of a @sparql query that can access the world if it want's to.
+To accommodate this shortcoming, we also suggest the use of a @sparql query that can access the world if it wants to.
-We could for example create a SPARQL query that groups pictures in directories based on the creation date and the country a picture was taken in like `France-23-07-2023`.
+We could, for example, create a SPARQL query that groups pictures in directories based on the creation date and the country a picture was taken in like `France-23-07-2023`.
 When we assume an image only contains the city it was made in, we would need to discover the country the city is in.

-We suggest a SPARQL query that uses the variable `?key`, being bounded to the named node of the @rdf resource, and expect the return of a variable `?value` returning the location the resource should be in as described above.
+We suggest a SPARQL query that uses the variable `?key`.
+This variable is bounded to the (temporary) named node of the @rdf resource.
+The query expects the return of a variable `?value` returning the location of the resource relative to the collection.
 An example query is shown below:

 #text-example[